-The tea-room has its own tea garden and courtyard where you can sit and eat food and drink purchased there, but if you've brought your own picnic then there's plenty of places across the park to enjoy a spot of al fresco dining.
+There are a few tables and chairs in the courtyard and in Fountain Court where you can sit and eat food and drink purchased from the tea garden kiosk, but if you've brought your own picnic then there's plenty of places across the site to enjoy a spot of al fresco dining.

 The National Trust shop sells rugs and other picnic essentials, including reusable cups - so don't worry if you forget to pack these things.